ArthurSpirling/EmbeddingsPaper/README.md

 You can find the paper [here](https://github.com/ArthurSpirling/EmbeddingsPaper/blob/master/Paper/Embeddings_SpirlingRodriguez.pdf) and an FAQ for the project [here](https://github.com/ArthurSpirling/EmbeddingsPaper/blob/master/Project_FAQ/faq.md).

-The paper is now accepted for publication at the *Journal of Politics*---but comments are (still) very welcome!
+The paper is now forthcoming at the *Journal of Politics*---but comments are (still) very welcome!